 For example, your CRM should be able to:

 You do not need advanced AI or complex workflows to get started.
-A few well-designed rules, set up properly, can already improve efficiency and create a more reliable sales process.
+Even simple automation can significantly improve efficiency.

-A good CRM should provide straightforward, built-in reports for leads, deals, and activities.
+Reporting should be simple, clear, and actionable.
 It should also make it easy to filter and segment your data so you can see what is working and what needs attention.

 If reporting feels confusing or makes it difficult to find these simple insights, it becomes much harder to use your CRM as a tool for real improvement rather than just record-keeping.

-Here are some common (but easily avoidable mistakes) during implementation.
+Here are some common (but easily avoidable mistakes) SMEs make during implementation.
+For a more detailed summary, check out our related article on "6 Common CRM Mistakes".

 If you are evaluating CRM options or considering HubSpot, working with an experienced implementation partner can make the difference between a smooth rollout and months of rework.